 AirHead vs Nature’s Head Composting Toilets

 Keep in mind that both Airhead and Nature’s Head get great reviews online and in forums.
-You’ll just have to decide which composting toilet is right for your van.
+You’ll just have to decide which composting toilet is right for your specific van.

 Here are the differences when looking at Airhead vs Nature’s Head: